sandstreamdev/std/README.md

 ##### Questions

-- How to find minimum and maximum values of an array?
+- How to find the minimum and maximum values of an array?
 - How to get the min/max element of an array?

 #### multiple